GH0STH4CKER/Random_Password_Generator/README.md

-### Random password generator made with python.
-PyQt5 module is used to design GUI.

-### Differences in this GUI program :
+## Differences in this GUI program :

 * Default titlebar removed
 * Custom Minimize,Maximize and Close Buttons